-The tests were performed on an Intel Core i3-6006U CPU system with 4GB of RAM and SSD system drives.
-We consider this machine configuration as "low-end".
-The performance tests were done on a clean Windows 10 1809 64-Bit system (English) and then with the installed business security client software.
+The tests were performed on an Intel Core i7-8550U CPU system with 8GB of RAM and SSD system drives.
+We consider this machine configuration as "high-end".
+The performance tests were done on a clean Windows 10 1903 64-Bit system (English) and then with the installed business security client software.
 The tests were done with an active Internet connection to allow for the real-world impact of cloud services/features.
 Care was taken to minimize other factors that could influence the measurements and/or comparability of the systems.
 Optimizing processes/fingerprinting used by the products were also considered - this means that the results represent the impact on a system which has already been operated by the user for a while.
 The tests were repeated several times (with and without fingerprinting) in order to get mean values and filter out measurement errors.
 After each run, the workstation was reverted to the previously created system image and rebooted six times.
-We simulated various file operations that a computer user would execute: copying6 different types of clean files from one place to another, archiving and unarchiving files, downloading files from the Internet and launching applications (opening documents).
+We simulated various file operations that a computer user would execute: copying11 different types of clean files from one place to another, archiving and unarchiving files, downloading files from the Internet and launching applications (opening documents).
+We believe that increasing the number of iterations increases our statistical precision.
+This is especially true for performance testing, as some noise is always present on real machines.
+We perform each test multiple times and provide the median as result.
+We also used a third-party, industry-recognized performance testing suite (PC Mark 10 Professional) to measure the system impact during real-world product usage.
+We used the predefined PC Mark 10 Extended test.
+Readers are invited to evaluate the various products themselves, to see what impact they have on their systems (due to e.g. software conflicts and/or user preferences, as well as different system configurations that may lead to varying results).

-6 We use around 5GB of data consisting of various file types and sizes (pictures, movies, audio files, MS Office documents, PDF documents, business applications/executables, Windows operating system files, archives, etc.).
+11 We use around 5GB of data consisting of various file types and sizes (pictures, movies, audio files, MS Office documents, PDF documents, business applications/executables, Windows operating system files, archives, etc.).